Kirilo I of Serbia

-Kirilo I or Saint Kirilo of Serbia, was the patriarch of the Serbian Orthodox Church from 1407 to 1419.
+Kirilo I or Saint Kirilo of Serbia, was the Patriarch of the Serbian Patriarchate of Peć from 1407 to 1419.

-Kirilo became head of the Serbian National Church after the death of Patriarch Danilo IV at a time when Medieval Serbia was still recovering from the Battle of Kosovo and the young despot Stefan Lazarević was facing vaiorus enemies.
+Kirilo became head of the Serbian Patriarchate of Peć after the death of Patriarch Danilo IV at a time when medieval Serbia was still recovering from the Battle of Kosovo and the young despot Stefan Lazarević was facing vaiorus enemies.

 According to one chronicle, Patriarch Kirilo died between 1 September 1418 and 31 August 1419, and in one prologue the date of death of Patriarch Kirilo was stated 27 December 1418.

 He is venerated on 12 September.